Genealogy Research in Italy

 Hundreds of lists divided by region, province and commune, useful to check spelling and statistics.
-Choose a region from the map to the left to see listings:
+Choose a region from the map or from the list:

-The law of 1992 and its relevance for descendants of Italians, the prerequisites to obtain or reinstate Italian citizenship.
+The Italian law of 1992, its relevance for descendants of Italians, and the prerequisites to obtain or reinstate Italian citizenship.

-A tutorial on how to collect information and research ancestors, where records can be found in Italy and much more - our seminal guide online since 1998.
+A tutorial on how to start your genealogy research, collect information and research ancestors, where records can be found in Italy and much more - our seminal guide online since 1998.

 An introduction to research in ancient deeds, especially dowry assignments and wills, and their significance in genealogy research in centeuries before the civil records were established, or when parish books are not available.